Course Spotlight: 5 Test Prep Features to Help Students Succeed

 In addition to teaching learners about admissions exam content, these prep courses can offer crucial strategies for navigating the exam more efficiently.
 Traditional prep resources present several challenges to today’s learners, however.
 Classes and private tutoring can be out of reach financially for low-income learners, creating an uneven playing field at test time.
 For students used to instant access to information and tools on their phones, textbooks or even online worksheets and books can also be inconvenient and difficult to digest.

-As the only comprehensive learner success platform, BenchPrep helps admissions testing organizations modernize the prep experience to meet modern learner needs.
+As the only LMS purpose-built for test prep, BenchPrep helps admissions testing organizations meet learner needs by offering features and capabilities that enable the best prep experience possible.
 Our solution combines personalized learning with on-demand access, enabling BenchPrep partners like ACT to deliver a more effective, engaging prep experience.

 The results are undeniable: ACT found that students who used its BenchPrep-powered prep course extensively scored 32 percent higher on the ACT exam than those who didn’t.
 Students also give the ACT Online Prep program high marks, ranking it as the most engaging ACT prep course available.